 Courses and educational materials

 The PIs teach several courses that are related to the project.
-We make lecture notes and other materials available here with the hope that they may be useful to others.

 - Probabilistic Approaches to Artificial Intelligence.